KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/guides/radio/sdr.md

   * Decode binary to decimal
   * Done

+## HackRF One
+The HackRF One is an open-source SDR hardware platform that can transmit and receive signals between 1 MHz to 6 GHz.
+It can be used for a wide variety of activities, including replay attacks against car locks.

+[Michael Ossman](https://github.com/mossmann), the creator of the HackRF One and the Ubertooth One, has a video series where he goes in depth on SDR and the HackRF One.
+You can watch his videos [here](https://greatscottgadgets.com/sdr/).

+### Example
+<iframe width="695" height="391" src="https://www.youtube.com/embed/5CsD8I396wo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## References
 [1] Software Defined Radio with HackRF - Lesson 1: Welcome.
 Michael Ossman.
 Great Scott Gadgets.
 2014. [https://greatscottgadgets.com/sdr/1/](https://greatscottgadgets.com/sdr/1/).
 (Fetched 2021-06-05)
+[2] HackRF One.
+Great Scott Gadgets. [https://greatscottgadgets.com/hackrf/one/](https://greatscottgadgets.com/hackrf/one/).
+(Fetched 2021-06-06)